ziapeltagames/six-winters/docs/BRAINSTORMING.md

 In this version, an achievement card raises a track no matter where it's at.
 Starting achievements could look like:

-* Settled Lands: Diplomacy, Military, Rapport, Tactics, Lore, Search
+* Empire: Technology 3, Espionage 4, Disguise 4, Thievery 2, Burn 2, Commitment 3
+   * 2, 2, 3, 3, 4, 4
-* Red Bank: Stability, Sorcery, Command, Survival, Combat, Commitment
+* Red Bank: Stability 4, Sorcery 3, Command 4, Survival 2, Combat 3, Commitment 2
-* Empire: Technology, Espionage, Disguise, Thievery, Burn, Commitment
+   * 2, 2, 3, 3, 4, 4
+* Settled Lands: Diplomacy 4, Military 3, Rapport 3, Tactics 2, Lore 4, Search 2
+   * 2, 2, 3, 3, 4, 4

-Advanced achievements would have the same breakdown, but be more difficult:
+Advanced achievements would have the same breakdown, but be more difficult, as well as having different requirements.

-* Settled Lands: Diplomacy, Military, Rapport, Tactics, Lore
-* Red Bank: Stability, Sorcery, Command, Survival, Commitment
-* Empire: Technology, Espionage, Disguise, Thievery, Combat

 Maybe at the end of each season, players must add 1 resource achievement and 1 skill achievement to the decks?

 ## Campaign Flow